PhD in COMPARATIVE STUDIES: LANGUAGES, LITERATURES AND ARTS

 - A bank account balance of at least 5.800 euros

-- A scholarship funded by the government of your country of origin
+- A scholarship funded by the government of their country of origin

 - A scholarship funded by the Italian Ministry of foreign affairs